NotAymo/Closedverse-Go/README.md

 - Create an account and open Phpmyadmin, and give you the permission 9
 - And enjoy your fully fast Closedverse !
 # How to host it ?
 (NGROK METHOD ONLY)
+/!\ Warning !
+Using Ngrok as hoster will "expose" your IP, use at your own risk /!\
 - Download the `.zip` file and unzip it
 - Right click in the `Closedverse-Go` folder
 - Open with Terminal/Powershell (Or do [Windows key] + R then type cmd, `cd Downloads`, cd Closedverse-Go)